2026/27 Season

 11. Cup Groups released – Friday mid August (Games played September -October).

-13. Any applications received after May 2nd 2025 may not be accepted, and would be subject to a single invoice for the full team entry if accepted.
+13. Any applications received after after the closing date may not be accepted, and would be subject to a single invoice for the full team entry if accepted.

 Please note – all invoices are required to be settled within 14 days of receipt.